Spraynard/hoap-admin/readme.md

 CSV dumps of model data.

+### Developer Notes

+#### Creating base administrator user

+In order to create an administrator user, you must use the command:
+`php artisan voyager:admin --create` and then go through all of the steps needed

 ## Authors and Acknowledgement

 To the people listed below, thank you for helping to make this project become a reality for HOAP Inc.